LEFT HANDED PITCHER

 Rodriguez has progressed rapidly the last couple of years and, despite largely missing the 2011 season, will still pitch the 2014 season at age 22.
 He was eligible for the Rule 5 draft and the Pirates added him to the 40-man roster.
-There’s a good chance he’ll open at Altoona.
+He’ll open at Altoona.

 |2014: Minor League Contract|

 |Signing Bonus: $55,000

 MiLB Debut: 2009